stefanprodan/openfaas-gke/README.md

 # OpenFaaS GKE

+OpenFaaS is a serverless framework that runs on top of Kubernetes.
+It comes with a built-in UI and a handy CLI that takes you from scaffolding new functions to deploying them on your Kubernetes cluster.

-A step by step guide on running OpenFaaS with Kubernetes 1.8 on Google Cloud.
+What follows is a step by step guide on running OpenFaaS with Kubernetes 1.8 on Google Cloud.

 ### Create a GCP project